Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Experiments

 \subsection{Computational efficiency comparison between \LBPS\ and \HMC}

-In order to explore the scalability of our algorithm as the dimension of the parameters increases, we compared the \ESS\ per second in the $\log_{10}$ scale among all the parameters for different size of the rate matrices.
-The larger values of the \ESS\ per second indicate better computational efficiency of the algorithm.
+In order to explore the scalability of our algorithm as the dimension of the parameters increases, we compared the \ESS\ per second in the $\log_{10}$ scale among all the parameters for different sizes of the rate matrices.
+Larger \ESS\ per second indicates better computational efficiency of the algorithm.
+One obvious choice to compare the efficiency of MCMC algorithms is the average MCMC efficiency over all parameters, which is represented by the mean \ESS\ per second.
+However, the algorithm efficiency is better represented by the minimum ESS per second since the entire posterior samples are valid unless all parameters have mixed adequately.
+Thus, we focus on the minimum ESS per second over all parameters.

 The dimension of the rate matrices ranges from 5-by-5, 10-by-10, $\ldots$ to 30-by-30.
 We obtain a total number of 60,000 posterior samples from \LBPS\ and 10,000 samples from \HMC.
 To speed up the actual running time of the experiments, for rate matrices of dimension lower than 15-by-15, the trajectory length is fixed as 0.1.
 For rate matrices with higher dimensions, the trajectory length is shortened to 0.05.
-According to the Bayesian \GLM\ chain \GTR\ model parameterization, the number of exchangeable parameters is $\vert\statespace\vert(\vert\statespace\vert-1)/2$.
+Under the Bayesian \GLM\ chain \GTR\ model parameterization, the number of exchangeable parameters is $\vert\statespace\vert(\vert\statespace\vert-1)/2$.
 The result is displayed in Figure~\ref{fig:ess_per_second}.